muziejus/javascripting-english-major/9-dataset.md

 // lines.
 ```

-Save, commit, and reload.
-Now the first line of the Prologue should appear on
+Type the above into `prologue.js`, save, and reload.
+Now the first line of the
-the page.
-Time to increase the complexity.
+Prologue should appear on the page.
+If it does, commit.
+Time to increase the
+complexity.
 Are you ready?

 The Wikipedia page for the General Prologue provides a word-for-word
 translation into Modern English.
-So let’s add a property, `modern`, to each
+So let’s add a property, `.modern`, to each
-word-`Object` that includes gives its modern version:
+word-`Object` that includes its modern version:

 ```javascript
 line1 = [{text: "Whan", modern: "When"}, {text: "that"}, {text: "Aprill,",